 Blueberries prove that good things come in small packages.
-Not only are they bursting with delicious flavor, but blueberries are one of the richest sources of antioxidants, thanks to their anthocyanins — the compounds responsible for their blue hue, according to the US Department of Agriculture.
-They are also an excellent source of ellagic acid and soluble fiber.
-Studies have found that blueberries may help reduce high blood pressure and total LDL cholesterol.
+Not only are they bursting with delicious flavor, but they’re one of the richest sources of antioxidants, thanks to their anthocyanins — the compounds responsible for their blue hue.
+Blueberries are also an excellent source of ellagic acid and soluble fiber.
+Studies have found that blueberries may help reduce high blood pressure and total and LDL cholesterol.
 You can start enjoying blueberries on Phase 2.
 Here’s more information about blueberries, plus delicious ways to enjoy them.

 When on Phase 2, enjoy blueberries on their own or as a topping for fat-free or low-fat yogurt or high-fiber whole-grain cereals.
 Here are some other fun and healthy ways to enjoy blueberries:

 - Blueberry lemonade.
-Purée 3 cups of fresh or frozen blueberries with 2 cups of fresh lemon juice in a blender.
+Purée 3 cups of fresh or frozen blueberries with 2 cups of fresh lemon juice and a cup of seltzer in a blender.
 Add sugar substitute to taste.
-Pour some lemonade into a glass with ice and add seltzer, if desired.
-Stir and garnish with lemon slices.
+Pour some lemonade into a glass with ice and add seltzer.
+Stir and garnish with lemon slices and fresh mint leaves.